 Layouts

 The layout is kind of a hybrid of the layout I use with my Planck with the additional number row.
-I switched the “thumb keys” around back and forward between having space on the 1.5u or the inner most 1u key.
-I ended up with using the 1u as space and the 1.5u as second return and backspace.
+I switched the “thumb keys” back and forth between having space on the 1.5u or the innermost 1u key.
+I ended up using the 1u as space and the 1.5u as second return and backspace.

 Qwertz Layer